Recommended Term Timline

 Keep calm and carry on: deliver your lectures, assess student comprehension, provide grade information and feedback, and engage with your class to the best of your ability.

 |3 - Get help with Moodle and/or Zoom||

-Visit the red bar on any Moodle page under Faculty > *Continuity of Instruction FAQ* to access resources, see upcoming Moodle and Zoom trainings, and/or email email@example.com for assistance.
+Visit the red bar on any Moodle page under Faculty > *Remote/Online Instruction FAQ* to access resources, see upcoming Moodle and Zoom training, and/or email email@example.com for assistance.